 Glenn now practices in the areas of administrative law and civil litigation, focusing on corporate, commercial and contract litigation (including corporate and securities disputes, oil and gas litigation, contract disputes, commercial landlord and tenant disputes, land disputes, employment litigation and debt collection), wills and estates litigation, Securities Act and Alberta Securities Commission proceedings, Judicial Review hearings, real estate litigation, serious personal injury, professional negligence litigation and professional discipline proceedings, competition matters, administrative and regulatory proceedings, and constitutional litigation.

 Glenn has extensive experience as an advocate and advisor.
 He has successfully appeared before all levels of Court in Alberta, the Supreme Court of Canada, and at a variety of Administrative Boards and Commissions.
 His Court experience includes appearances in virtually all areas of administrative, civil and criminal litigation.
 Glenn has represented countless individuals and companies and has acted for and against governments in a vast array of disputes.
 Glenn has also participated as counsel in many forms of alternative dispute resolution, including mediations, arbitrations, Judicial Dispute Resolutions and mini-trials.
-In addition to practising law, Glenn serves as an Arbitrator on a Pipeline Arbitration Committee by Federal Ministerial Appointment under the National Energy Board Act, and is a Board Member on the City of Calgary's License and Community Standards Appeal Board, and a Board Member on the Alberta Management Opted-Out & Excluded Long Term Disability Income Continuance Plan Second Level Appeal Board.
+In addition to practising law, Glenn serves as an Arbitrator on a Pipeline Arbitration Committee by Federal Ministerial Appointment under the National Energy Board Act, is a Board Member on the City of Calgary's License and Community Standards Appeal Board, and a Board Member on the Alberta Management Opted-Out & Excluded Long Term Disability Income Continuance Plan Second Level Appeal Board.
 Glenn is a Trustee and the Fundraising Committee Chair of the Calgary Zoological Society.

 Glenn is married, and has two children.
 He plays drums and sings for the firm's rock band, the "Advo-Cats", which plays music to benefit charities (see the "Community" page on this website).
 In his spare time Glenn enjoys reading, playing any sports that involve keeping score, coaching minor hockey, playing the drums, and riding Sea-Doos in unimaginably irresponsible ways which often result in Glenn and his ride being towed back to the marina.